yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/pg-extensions.md

 ### passwordcheck

-The [passwordcheck](https://www.postgresql.org/docs/11/passwordcheck.html) PostgreSQL module provides a means checks users' passwords whenever they are set with CREATE ROLE or ALTER ROLE.
+The [passwordcheck](https://www.postgresql.org/docs/11/passwordcheck.html) PostgreSQL module provides a means to check user passwords whenever they are set with CREATE ROLE or ALTER ROLE.
 If a password is considered too weak, it will be rejected and the command will terminate with an error.

 To enable the passwordcheck extension, add `passwordcheck` to `shared_preload_libraries` in the PostgreSQL server configuration parameters using the YB-TServer [--ysql_pg_conf_csv](../../../reference/configuration/yb-tserver/#ysql-pg-conf-csv) flag: